Huachao/vscode-restclient/README.md

   `<domain|tenantId>`: Optional.
 Domain or tenant id for the directory to sign in to.
 Default: Pick a directory from a drop-down or press `Esc` to use the home directory (`common` for Microsoft Account).

   `aud:<domain|tenantId>`: Optional.
 Target Azure AD app id (aka client id) or domain the token should be created for (aka audience or resource).
 Default: Domain of the REST endpoint.
+* `{{$aadV2Token [new] [appOnly ][scopes:<scope[,]>] [tenantid:<domain|tenantId>] [clientid:<clientId>]}}`: Add an Azure Active Directory token based on the following options (must be specified in order):

+  `new`: Optional.
+Specify `new` to force re-authentication and get a new token for the specified directory.
+Default: Reuse previous token for the specified tenantId and clientId from an in-memory cache.
+Expired tokens are refreshed automatically.
+(Restart Visual Studio Code to clear the cache.)

+  `appOnly`: Optional.
+Specify appOnly to use make to use a client credentials flow to obtain a token.  `aadV2ClientSecret` and `aadV2AppUri`must be provided as REST Client environment variables.  `aadV2ClientId` and `aadV2TenantId` may also be optionally provided via the environment. `aadV2ClientId` in environment will only be used for `appOnly` calls.

+  `scopes:<scope[,]>`: Optional.
+Comma delimited list of scopes that must have consent to allow the call to be successful.
+Not applicable for `appOnly` calls.

+  `tenantId:<domain|tenantId>`: Optional.
+Domain or tenant id for the tenant to sign in to. (`common` to determine tenant from sign in).

+  `clientId:<clientid>`: Optional.
+Identifier of the application registration to use to obtain the token.
+Default uses an application registration created specifically for this plugin.

 * `{{$guid}}`: Add a RFC 4122 v4 UUID
 * `{{$processEnv [%]envVarName}}`: Allows the resolution of a local machine environment variable to a string value.
 A typical use case is for secret keys that you don't want to commit to source control.
 For example: Define a shell environment variable in `.bashrc` or similar on windows